 Supplements are exactly what the name suggests.
 They supplement a good diet.
 They don't replace one.
 If your food is dialled in, most supplements are optional.
 But a few are genuinely useful.

 Protein powder.
 Convenient when you can't hit your protein target through food alone.
-Whey protein is the gold standard.
-Holland & Barrett stocks several brands, or order online for better prices.
+Whey protein is the standard option.
+Holland & Barrett stocks several brands, or order online from a specialist retailer for better prices.
 One scoop post-workout or blended into oats does the job.

 Creatine monohydrate.
-The most researched supplement in fitness history.
+The most researched supplement in fitness.
 5 grams a day, every day.
-It helps with strength, power output, and muscle recovery.
-Cheap, effective, no cycling needed.
+It supports strength, power output, and muscle recovery.
+Cheap, effective, and no cycling needed.

-Vitamin D. Gibraltar gets plenty of sun, but if you're training indoors a lot or during winter months, a Vitamin D supplement is smart.
+Vitamin D. Gibraltar gets plenty of sun, but if you're training indoors a lot or during winter months, a Vitamin D supplement is a smart addition.
 It supports bone health, immune function, and mood.

 Magnesium.
 Helps with sleep quality and muscle recovery.
 Many people are deficient without knowing it.
 Take it before bed.

-What you probably don't need: fat burners, BCAAs (if you're eating enough protein), testosterone boosters, or anything with a label covered in lightning bolts and aggressive fonts.
+What you probably don't need: fat burners, BCAAs if you're already eating enough protein, testosterone boosters, or anything with a label covered in lightning bolts and aggressive fonts.
 Save your money.

 How do you eat out in Gibraltar without ruining your diet?